 With thanks to the National Centre of Excellence on Child Abuse who have provided us with funding from their CSA Scholarship Fund to support with delivering this pilot programme.

-National coalition of BME sexual violence training providers
+National coalition of Black and minoritised sexual violence training providers

 We are actively exploring the formation of a consortium of training organisations across the UK, which can deliver training within local areas.
 We are looking to form the consortium and then seek funding to be able to deliver the training.
 Please get in touch if you are interested in finding out more.